-- In this study, we revisit the question of uncertainty in the ENSO teleconnection to the North Atlantic.
-The major methodological differences compared to DES2017 are that we consider a varying ENSO teleconnection through the cold season, as well as a larger North Atlantic domain that includes the mid-latitudes, where an important part of the teleconnection signal resides.
-As in DES2017, our main technique for estimating uncertainty is bootstrap resampling (see Hesterberg (2015) and chapters 10, 11 in Efron and Hastie (2016) for good general introductions).
-This technique is widely employed in climate - 65 research for estimating uncertainties in teleconnections (e.g., Michel et al. 2020), estimating prediction skill in large ensembles (e.g., Stockdale et al. 2015), and investigating the effects of sampling variability (e.g., Cash and coauthors 2017).
+In this study, we revisit the question of uncertainty in the ENSO teleconnection to the North Atlantic.
+The major methodological differences compared to DES2017 are that we consider a varying ENSO teleconnection through the cold season, as well as a larger North Atlantic domain that includes the midlatitudes, where an important part of the teleconnection signal resides.
+As in DES2017, our main technique for estimating uncertainty is bootstrap resampling (see Hesterberg, 2015, and chap.
+10 and 11 in Efron and Hastie, 2016, for good general introductions).
+This technique is widely employed in climate research for estimating uncertainties in teleconnections (e.g., Michel et al., 2020), estimating prediction skill in large ensembles (e.g., Stockdale et al., 2015), and investigating the effects of sampling variability (e.g., Cash et al., 2017).
 Bootstrapping artificially increases the number of samples or sample size.
-It is simple to implement and it does not make any assumption about the underlying distribution.
-However, it should not be regarded as a substitute for producing larger model ensembles or making longer observations, because certain properties of the bootstrap distributions (such as the location parameter) are still - 70 dependent on the original samples (Hesterberg, 2015).
+It is simple to implement, and it does not make any assumption about the underlying distribution.
+However, it should not be regarded as a substitute for producing larger model ensembles or making longer observations, because certain properties of the bootstrap distributions (such as the location parameter) are still dependent on the original samples (Hesterberg, 2015).

-The three subsections in Results correspond to the steps of our investigation: (a) Analyze the sampling variability problem of SLP composites associated with ENSO for Jan-Feb and Nov-Dec means separately in addition to DJF means, using a North Atlantic domain that includes the midlatitude region in contrast to the polar area used by DES2017; (b) investigate asymmetry in El Niño and La Niña-related SLP composites; and (c) investigate several types of confidence intervals that are available via bootstrapping in addition to the ordinary t intervals.
+The three subsections in Results correspond to the steps of our investigation: (a) analyze the sampling variability problem of SLP composites associated with ENSO for January-February and November-December means separately in addition to DJF means, using a North Atlantic domain that includes the midlatitude region in contrast to the polar area used by DES2017; (b) investigate asymmetry in El Niño- and La Niña-related SLP composites; and (c) investigate several types of confidence intervals that are available via bootstrapping in addition to the ordinary t intervals.
 In designing the bootstrap tests with these factors in mind, we aim to present a more nuanced perspective of the ENSO teleconnection to the North Atlantic with reduced uncertainty compared to earlier studies which considered the standard DJF winter season view.